 But what if I told you that in this instance, corn syrup might not be a bad thing?

-Think of it this way: formulas are made to mimic breast milk, which is made up of essentially fat, protein, and carbohydrates (with some other good stuff mixed in).
-Formulas rely mostly on lactose, a type of milk sugar, as the source of carbohydrate.
+Think of it this way: formulas are made to mimic breast milk, which is made up of essential fat, protein, and carbohydrates (with some other good stuff mixed in).
+Formulas rely mostly on lactose, a type of milk sugar, as the source of carbohydrates.
 It’s the same type of sugar that’s found in breast milk.

 And this makes sense.
 After all, what are carbohydrates but types of sugars?
-Now, there are certain types of sugars which should be avoided at all costs: sucrose and high fructose corn syrup, just to name to two worst offenders.
+Now, there are certain types of sugars that should be avoided at all costs: sucrose and high fructose corn syrup, just to name the two worst offenders.

 But what happens when baby has a sensitive tummy and can’t break down lactose without digestive consequences, including persistent and painful gas?
-Well, another source of carbohydrate is needed.
+Well, another source of carbohydrates is needed.
 Enter the corn syrup products.
-These are simple carbohydrates that are easier for baby’s system to break down.
+These are simple carbohydrates that are easier for the baby’s system to break down.

 Now, I’m not defending loading baby formulas with tons of sugar.
 That has consequences, from pre-conditioning for diabetes and obesity, to tooth decay in babies with teeth, to problems with anxiety and ADD.